sets the UTF-8 flag. When this flag is

 status bar if the flag is true.
 Alternatively, an ‘A’ or an

-‘8’ will be displayed to denote whether the buffer is composed
+‘8’ will be displayed to denote whether the document is composed

 exclusively by US-ASCII characters, or also by other 8-bit characters